Syllabus (FAS CS51) #

 Exams #

-There will be two midterm exams, one before spring recess and one at end of term.
-The format of the exams is still being determined, but they are likely to be open-book, closed-internet, proctored 90-minute exams.
+There will be two midterm exams, one before spring recess and one at end of term, typically in the evening.
+The exams are typically open-book, open-notes, open-computer, but closed-internet, proctored 90-minute exams.
+See the course calendar for the current timing of the exams.

 Extra help #